iknowjason/PurpleCloud/docs/tools/aad.md

 Same as above, except generate 1,000 users in Azure AD.
 Running terraform apply will generate a random password shared by all users.
 The password applied to all users will be displayed at the end of ```terraform apply```.
 To display the passwor again, run ```terraform output```.

-### Generate a lab with Azure applications and groups
+### Example 3:  Azure applications and groups

-Usage Example:  Generate a lab with Azure applications and groups
+Generate a lab with Azure applications and groups.

 ```$ python3 azure_ad.py --upn rtcfingroup.com --count 500 --apps 3 --groups 5```